lemavos/Basic-chat-App/README.md

 - socket
 - threading
 - customtkinter
-If you want to run this code, you will have to install the customtkinter (CTk) lib.
+If you want to run this code, you will have to run `pip install cusomtkinter` on terminal

 ‎